SandBlock/vscode-rsync-extended/README.md

-# sync-rsync
+# Sync-Rsync Extended

-Basic sync using Rsync
+Enhanced sync using Rsync with additional features

+## About

+This extension is an enhanced fork of the original [Sync-Rsync](https://github.com/thisboyiscrazy/vscode-rsync) extension by [@thisboyiscrazy](https://github.com/thisboyiscrazy).
+While maintaining compatibility with the original extension's features, this version includes additional improvements and active maintenance.

 ## Features

-This extension syncs with a remote server using rsync
+This extension syncs with a remote server using rsync, building upon the original Sync-Rsync extension with additional features and improvements.

 With these commands: